Flow Cytometers - "Innovation at High, Low Ends of Instrument Spectrum"

 Labs that do not require the high level of sophistication of five-, six-, and seven-laser instruments benefit from running sorting or counting experiments themselves: Results are obtained in minutes vs. hours or days, and personnel acquire hands-on experience with flow methods.
 Facilities gain as well, since core instrument operators, who tend to be experts, are now free to pursue data analysis and other “brain” work.

-When scouting an FC purchase, buyers should seek the “best fit for function,” according to Mr. Howes.
+When scouting an FC purchase, buyers should seek the “best fit for function,” Mr. Howes says.

-Users running simple assays involving cell viability or counting often do not require a high level of sophistication.
-“These purchasers should balance ease of setup, of running samples, and [of] acquiring/ analyzing data against cost of use and investment in learning to use the instrument.”
+Users running simple assays involving cell viability or counting often don’t require a high level of sophistication.
+“These purchasers should balance ease of setup, of running samples, and [of] acquiring/analyzing data against cost of use and investment in learning to use the instrument.”

 Data features are critical: For example, must the instrument be networked?
 Need it be compatible with third-party data storage or analysis applications?

-Finally, Dr. Mason of BD encourages potential buyers to analyze their current and future cytometry needs in light of their technical expertise and to budget accordingly.
+Finally, Dr. Mason of BD encourages potential buyers to analyze their current and future cytometry needs based on their technical expertise and to budget accordingly.